How to Improve Your Home’s EPC Rating

 Once you’ve made the necessary improvements to make your property more energy efficient and reduce carbon emissions, you’re going to want to get a new energy performance certificate.

 You can do this by arranging for a new energy assessment.
+Getting a new EPC rating is straightforward.
 If you’re looking to do so, it’s best to find an assessor through the government’s online portal here.

 Your property’s energy performance certificate is publicly available via the government’s online portal.
 However, you’ll also likely get a digital and paper copy of this too once the energy assessment has been carried out.

-You can expect to pay between £35 – £120 for a new EPC, however, this price varies based upon the size and type of property you have.
-The cost of getting an EPC will vary from assessor to assessor too, so be sure to do some research and don’t just go for the first assessor you find.
+You can expect to pay between £35 – £120 for a new EPC.
+However, this price varies based upon the size and type of property you have.
+The cost of getting an EPC will vary from assessor to assessor too, so be sure to do some research.
+Don’t just go for the first assessor you find.

 Need help from a professional?

-If you’re looking to improve your property’s energy efficiency by changing your windows to double glazing or adding some further insulation to your home, you’ll likely need some help or advice from a professional.
-If that’s the case, we can help by bringing you in touch with an architect.
+If you’re looking to improve your property’s energy efficiency by changing your windows to double glazing or adding some further insulation to your home, you’ll likely need some help or advice.
+Seek a professional who has experience in improving EPC ratings.